imarcaos/Curso-Desenvolvimento-Web/README.md

    - C383 - Importing the database and using it in HeidiSQL
    - C384 - Importing the database and using it in MySQL Workbench
    - C385 - Importing the database and using it in PhpMyAdmin
+   - C386 - Some notes about the sql syntax